nathandias/klini/README.md

     - .env.example and .htaccess.dreamhost.example files are provided as templates; customize appropriately
     - *.example files are okay to commit to public version control (GitHub); do not commit .env or .htaccess files containing live passwords or secrets!
-    - .env and .htaccess are included in .gitignore to prevent these from being committed
+    - .env and .htaccess are included in .gitignore to prevent these from being committed to version control

 *index.php*
 - checks email/password against those defined in .env file

 *student_details.php*
-- uses from function/student_group.php to get all the users, and filters by role='learner' ADDED BY NATHAN
+- uses function/student_group.php to get all the users, and filters by role='learner' ADDED BY NATHAN
 - uses function/student_result.php to add "Completion Status" column to the summary page